Daniel: Chapter 6

 In Daniel 6:13, the accusers denigrate Daniel in their accusation, saying that he prayed three times a day.
 At this point the king is devastated, and realized too late of his foolish decree and its consequences, which he never intended.
 Immediately he made every attempt to save Daniel, but he was pressed by the accusers to abide by the law.
 This was nothing more than legal accuracy versus righteousness, a scene that has been replayed throughout the millenniums in every courtroom.
 The king was forced by these wicked men to throw Daniel into the lions' den, but Daniel remained steadfast in his faith in the Lord, 2Timothy 3:12-17, Ephesians 1:11-12.

-Daniel 6:17 explains that after Daniel was placed in the lions' den, that a stone placed over the den and then sealed with the king’s ring, and the rings of the nobles to secure the site.
+Daniel 6:17 explains that after Daniel was placed in the lions' den, that a stone was placed over the den and sealed with the king’s ring, and the rings of the nobles to secure the site.
 A similar situation occurred with a sealed stone over the entrance to the tomb of Jesus Christ after His death on the cross, Matthew 27:62-66.
 Just as Daniel and his fellow Hebrews suffered at the hands of evil men, they remained faithful to the Lord, even unto death.
 The same is true for many Christians in the world today who suffer, 1Peter 1:6-8 and 1Peter 4:12-19, but the Christian's refuge is always in the Lord and His deliverance, Psalms 34.

 In Daniel 6:24, to attest to the miracle of Daniel's deliverance, it is reported that the lions overpowered and killed all of the accusers and their families before they reached the floor of the den.
 The miracle confirmed that Daniel's enemies used lies and deceptively used the legal system to destroy him.
-The “false accusers” thus identified were condemned to face the same capitol punishment they devised for Daniel.
+The “false accusers” thus identified were condemned to face the same capital punishment they devised for Daniel.
 This action left the law unenforceable for the remaining days of the month.
 No one dared to bring any accusation against Daniel, which is certain that this extended to every believer who worshiped the Lord as Daniel did.

-There are other examples in scripture of entire families being judged and killed over sin if there is no repentance.
+There are other examples in scripture of entire families being judged and killed over sin if there was no repentance.
 Such was the case with Achan, who took only a few things from the city of Jericho after God had commanded that there would be no spoiling of any item from the city after God had judged it, and brought victory to children of Israel.
 Upon being discovered, and after his sin cost the lives of many at the first battle Ai, he with all of his family, goods and livestock were destroyed.
 There was nothing left of him or his family because of this sin, Joshua 7:20-26.
 The same was true in the New Testament when Ananias and Sapphira conspired to lie to the Apostles and the Lord immediately took his life, then Sapphira's for testing the Spirit of the Lord, Acts 5:1-11.

 When God first called Abraham out from his family in the land of Haran, the Lord promised Abraham that He would bless those who blessed them, and curse those who cursed them.
 Genesis 12:1-3.
 God’s word cannot be changed by any act of man, and this promise of God to Abraham has been demonstrated time and time again.
 Daniel’s conspirators suffered the fate they intended for Daniel.
-This pattern of hatred, disregard of God's word, and the Lord acting upon His word would be again demonstrated a few generations later in Persian history in dramatic fashion as seen in the book of Esther, Esther 7:3-10.
+This pattern of hatred, disregard of God's word, and the Lord acting upon His word would be again demonstrated a few generations later in Persian history in dramatic fashion as seen in the book of Esther, Esther 7:3-10, 8:7-11.

 In Daniel 6:25-28, King Darius, as King Nebuchadnezzar before him in Daniel 4:1-37, gave the credit for the deliverance of Daniel to God, and made a kingdom-wide proclamation.
 To focus further on the importance of discipline in one’s relationship with Christ in their life, see 2Peter 1:2-10 where Peter lists a number of Christian virtues, which provide the Christian the ability to be partakers of the divine nature.
 This list Peter writes of include: